TrainLCD/Go/README.md

-# Search
+# Go

 ![Billboard](.github/images/billboard.png)

-⚠️ FOR INTERNAL USE⚠️ Search engine for registered train types on the TrainLCD.
+Search engine for registered train types on the TrainLCD.